hyoshioka0128/Devices-docs/surface/authorized-service-providers.md

 ### Consumer ASPs vs. Commercial ASPs

 - **Consumer ASPs** are repair partners with physical stores where individual customers can bring devices for service.
-They typically support repairs for both consumer and commercial devices but are primarily oriented toward consumer-grade repairs.
+They typically support repairs for both consumer and commercial devices.
 These providers might also have limitations in handling large-scale commercial service needs.

 - **Commercial ASPs** specialize in working with enterprise customers, schools, federal organizations, and small-to-medium businesses.
 These providers are equipped to handle high-volume repair needs and offer services tailored to the unique requirements of commercial segments.
 They might also provide onsite repair options for large-scale deployments or managed service agreements.